 To inform the Trust’s work on transport policy, we convened a Transport Policy Workshop in February 2017.
 89 members attended over two sessions, and participated in a discussion of transport problems, possible policy objectives, the strategies for meeting those objectives and potential policy interventions.

-The discussion was facilitated by presentations made by Professor Tony May and Greg Marsden of the Institute for Transport Studies at the University of Leeds, who subsequently drafted a report, which was endorsed by the Trust’s Board, presented to City of York Council in May 2017, and welcomed by them as a valuable contribution to its future Local Transport Plan.
+The discussion was facilitated by presentations made by Professors Tony May and Greg Marsden of the Institute for Transport Studies at the University of Leeds, who subsequently drafted a four-page policy statement and a fuller ten-page report, which was endorsed by the Trust’s Board, presented to City of York Council in May 2017, and welcomed by them as a valuable contribution to its future Local Transport Plan.

 On this basis, the Trust offered to contribute further in five areas: